6.1.1 Automatic Flying Method

 5. Map

-- The pointer on the map and the dynamic background provide precise field plotting capabilities.\
+• The interactive map pointer and dynamic background enable precise field boundary marking.

 Plotting Using Google Maps